 Now that you know what phase is, what is the phase control on your subooffer and how does it work?

 Simply put, the phase control on your subwoofer will allow you to add an electrical timing delay to the incoming signal.
 In general, phase control operates over a range of 0 to 180 degrees.
+Some subwoofers have a phase switch which allows 0 or 180 degrees phase.

 Most subwoofers have this continuously variable 0 -180 phase control knob which allows the most complete range of adjustment in small phase increments to achieve the best sound possible.